Syrian army besieges town in strategic Qalamoun mountains

 On Sunday, the army opened a checkpoint to civilians in the southern Damascus suburbs of Beit Sahem, a rare opportunity to escape a months-long siege for civilians.

-It was not clear why they were allowed to leave but local humanitarian groups have at times negotiated ceasefires to allow civilians to leave.
+It was not clear why they were allowed to leave but local humanitarian groups have at times negotiated a ceasefire to allow civilians to leave.

 The Qalamoun advance is the latest of several military offensives that have put opposition forces on the defensive.